-TRAFFIC-conscious schoolchildren have launched their very own campaign to keep the roads near their primary
+TRAFFIC-conscious schoolchildren have launched their very own campaign to keep the roads near their primary school safe.

 A group of 16 children from St Richard’s Primary School, in Cawley Road, Chichester are endeavouring to stop parents from parking on the road near the school and the nearby doctor’s surgery.